pkrumins/node-png/readme.txt

     var dynamic_png = new DynamicPngStack(buffer_type);

-The `buffer_type` again is either 'rgb' or 'rgba', depending on what type of buffers you're gonna push to `dynamic_png`.
+The `buffer_type` again is 'rgb', 'bgr', 'rgba' or 'bgra', depending on what type of buffers you're gonna push to `dynamic_png`.

 It provides three methods - `push`, `encode` and `dimensions`.
 The `push`